What are we trying to do?

-- Admin non-clinical: admin request that would be best directed to a non-clinician (e.g. receptionist, secretary) i.e. anything a clinician shouldn't be dealing with first.
+- Admin non-clinical: Requests that should be directed to a non-clinician initially (e.g. receptionist, secretary) i.e. anything a clinician shouldn't be dealing with first.
 Examples:

 - Inappropriate requests for help (e.g. facemask exemption letters, shielding letters)

 - Self-care: A minor illness that does not initially need a health professionals' input to treat.
-The patient should initially care for themselves with self-help guidance.
-Examples:
+The patient should initially care for themselves with self-help guidance first e.g.

 - Viral sore throat

 - Pharmacy: A minor illness that does not necessarily need a clinician’s input to treat.
 See the pharmacy described in the typical GP practice above for more detail.
 Patients may initially consider going to a pharmacy for advice or over-the-counter medicines first.
 Patients always have the option of declining this advice or coming back to the GP if this initial treatment doesn't work.
 The pharmacy may also direct the patient to you after assessing the patient.
 Suggested examples:

-- Alternative provider: A non-emergency request that is more appropriate to be addressed by an alternative care provider rather than a GP practice.
-Examples:
+- Alternative provider: A non-emergency clinical request that is more appropriate to be addressed by an alternative care provider rather than a GP practice.
+Suggested examples:

-- Routine clinical doctor: A health problem that would traditionally require input from a GP i.e. requires a diagnosis and/or prescription.
-In some practices this may be performed by a specially trained nurse or ANP.
-Patient is unlikely to be harmed if the problem is not addressed within the next 48 hours.
-Examples:
+- Routine clinical doctor: A health problem that would traditionally require input from a GP i.e. requires a diagnosis, review, and/or new prescription.
+Patient is unlikely to be harmed if the problem is not addressed within the next 48 hours to 1 week.
+Suggested examples: